Professional Counselling and Supervision in Hastings, New Zealand

 What does it cost?

 There are ways that your counselling may be free.
 I am approved by ACC to provide therapy and Supported Assessment to people who have experienced sexual abuse or assault.
-I am approved to provide EAP (Employee Assistance) counselling for Benestar and Vitae.
+I am approved to provide EAP (Employee Assistance) counselling for Benestar, Vitae and EAP Works.
 I am approved to provide mild to moderate mental health counselling and psychological intervention for the Primary Mental Health Programme at Health Hawkes Bay.

 If you don’t fit the criteria above, or wish to access counselling privately, my fee is $120 an hour (GST inclusive).
 If you are not sure, contact me for more information.